-As machinist’s, we use screwdrivers a lot, right?
+As machinist’s, we use screwdriver sets a lot.
 Many of us are also major tool junkies.
-So, when we get tired of the usual Craftsman or SnapOn options, where do we go for a better screwdriver?
+So, when we get tired of the usual Craftsman or SnapOn options, where do we go for a better screwdriver set?

-I thought it was worth some research and came up with 9 brands.
-What makes a better screwdriver?
+I thought it was worth some research and came up with 8 brands.
+What makes a better screwdriver set?
 Lots of things in common including:

 - More comfortable ergonomic grip